JuanPabloDiaz/freeForGeeks/README.md

 - [Colab](https://colab.research.google.com) is a free Jupyter notebook (Python) environment that requires no setup and runs entirely in the cloud.
 It includes free GPU and TPU.
 - [Commerce Layer](https://commercelayer.io) is a composable `commerce API` that can build, place, and manage orders from any front end.
 The developer plan allows 100 orders per month and up to 1,000 SKUs for free.
 - [CurlHub](https://curlhub.io) is a `proxy service` for inspecting and debugging API calls.
 The free plan includes 10,000 requests per month.
-- [Currency Beacon](https://currencybeacon.com) is a realtime `currency and Forex Exchange Rate API` for fintech apps.
-The free plan includes 5,000 calls per month.
 - [Doczilla](https://www.doczilla.app/) is a SaaS API empowering the generation of screenshots or PDFs directly from HTML/CSS/JS code.
 The free plan allows 250 documents month.
 - [Doppio](https://doppio.sh/) is a fully managed API to generate and privately store documents and screenshots using top rendering technology.
 The free plan allows 400 PDFs and Screenshots per month.
 - [Dream Factory](https://dreamfactory.com/) is an open source REST API backend for mobile, web, and IoT applications.
 Hook up any SQL/NoSQL database, file storage system, or external service, and it instantly creates a comprehensive REST API platform with live documentation and user management.